 Making sure your experiment goes right is a top priority because it saves time, money and prevents the overall frustration of the job.
 In many DNA extraction protocols, the use of proteinase K is an important step because of its ability to digest harmful nucleases, but how much to use, when to use it and for how long can sometimes be a mystery.
 In this article, we untangle 5 common proteinase K questions that relate closely to extraction methods.
 While we hope that this article serves as a helpful guide in your work, it is critical to do additional research to make sure your methods are perfectly matched to the type of work you’re doing.

-To view a printable proteinase K digestion table, click here or scroll down for the PDF.
+To view a printable proteinase K digestion table, click here.

 When is proteinase K used?